negarprh/Dice-Rolling-Game/README.md

 - **map_of_game.py**: Step-by-step breakdown of the game code with comments on what each section does.

 ## Future Improvements
-- Add a multi-player feature to keep track of scores.
+- Modify the program so the user can specify how many dice they want to roll.
-- Allow the user to choose the number of sides on the die.
+- Add a feature that keeps track of how many times the user has rolled the dice during the session.
+This will require a counter that increments each time the dice are rolled.

 ## Contribution
 Feel free to fork this project and contribute!
 You can submit a pull request if you want to suggest any improvements.